herickwilke/herickwilke/README.md

 ---

 <h3 align="left">📈 Let's Build Together!</h3>
-<p align="left">Feel free to explore my repositories, connect with me on LinkedIn, or subscribe to my YouTube channel for more insights into software development!</p>
+<p align="left">Feel free to connect with me on LinkedIn, or subscribe to my YouTube channel for more insights into software development.</p>